msinghal11/E-M-Algorithm/README.md

 Test_Data.ipynb:

-New goals:  Implement code in pandas to reduce amount of for loops and to condense code.
+New goals:<br>Implement code in pandas to reduce amount of for loops and to condense code.
             Add error messages for invalid arguments for "completealg" function.